Website Speed and Optimization services Ireland

 You should check important facts like how fast your pages load, how often they are up, and how many visitors leave quickly.

-Google Analytics and Search tools give useful information.
+Google Analytics and search tools provide useful information.

 This can help you decide better.
 Slow load times might cause you to lose visitors and money.